-Phillip Gribble, Ph.D., ATC, FNATA, is a Professor and the Director of the Division of Athletic Training, as well as the Program Director for the CAATE-accredited post-professional master's program in Athletic Training.
+Phillip Gribble, Ph.D., ATC, FNATA, is a Professor and the Chair of the Department of Athletic Training and Clinical Nutrition, as well as the Program Director for the CAATE-accredited post-professional master's program in Athletic Training.
 He received his bachelor’s and master’s degrees from the University of North Carolina at Chapel Hill, and his doctoral training at the Pennsylvania State University.
 His research interests have focused on understanding the neuromuscular consequences of ankle and knee injuries and developing intervention strategies to alleviate the health care burden from these injuries.
 Dr. Gribble has established an international reputation as an expert in the area of ankle instability and serves as the Co-Director of the International Ankle Consortium (IAC).
 In his career, Dr. Gribble has over 100 published and/or in-press peer-reviewed manuscripts in scientific journals and has presented over 230 abstracts at international, national and regional scientific meetings.
 He has expertise in neuromuscular control laboratory measures, including postural control, motion analysis, strength, and corticospinal excitability; as well as clinical research outcomes using functional testing to improve injury prediction and prevention.
 Dr. Gribble has been awarded as a University of Kentucky Research Professor and is the 2020 recipient of the National Athletic Trainers' Association Foundation Medal for Distinguished Athletic Training Research.
 He is currently funded by the Department of Defense to examine interventions for ankle sprain management.

 1. Delahunt E, Gribble PA.
 Structured clinical assessment: a brake to stop the ankle joint “rolling”.
 British Journal of Sports Medicine.
 2018 (Epub).
 PMID: 29886436.